cowiekw/datavant-ehr/README.md

-# datavant-ehr
+# Med Data Scape

+A project for Datavant Hackathon 2022

+For patients:
-For patients: track how often your health data is being sold.
+- track how often your health data is being sold.
+- learn about privacy policies on health websites
+- view and commercialize your electronic health records

+For hospitals:
-For hospitals: Compensate your patients for sales of their health records.
+- Compensate your patients for sales of their health records.

+Erin Magennis
+Colin Cowie
+Daniel Han
+Helen B
+Jalil El
+Kathryn Cowie
+Nansamba Sssenalo